Naphthalene: Fumigant

 Naphthalene has been used as a fumigant.
 It was once the primary ingredient in mothballs, although its use has largely been replaced in favor of alternatives such as 1,4-dichlorobenzene.
 In a sealed container containing naphthalene pellets, naphthalene vapors build up to levels toxic to both the adult and larval forms of many moths that attack textiles.
-Other fumigant uses of naphthalene include use in soil as a fumigant pesticide, in attic spaces to repel insects and animals such as opossums, and in museum storage-drawers and cupboards to protect the contents from attack by insect pests.
+Other fumigant uses of naphthalene include use in soil as a fumigant pesticide, in attic spaces to repel insects and animals such as possums, and in museum storage-drawers and cupboards to protect the contents from attack by insect pests.

 Solvent

 Molten naphthalene provides an excellent solubilizing medium for poorly soluble aromatic compounds.
 In many cases it is more efficient than other high-boiling solvents, such as dichlorobenzene, benzonitrile, nitrobenzene and durene.
-The reaction of C_{60} with anthracene is conveniently conducted in refluxing naphthalene to give the 1:1 Diels–Alder adduct.
+The reaction of C60 with anthracene is conveniently conducted in refluxing naphthalene to give the 1:1 Diels–Alder adduct.
 The aromatization of hydroporphyrins has been achieved using a solution of DDQ in naphthalene.

-Derivative uses

-The single largest use of naphthalene is the production of phthalic anhydride, which is an intermediate used to make plasticizers for polyvinyl chloride, and to make alkyd resin polymers used in paints and varnishes.

 Sulfonic acids and sulfonates

 Many naphthalenesulfonic acids and sulfonates are useful.
 Naphthalenesulfonic acids are used in the synthesis of 1-naphthol and 2-naphthol, precursors for various dyestuffs, pigments, rubber processing chemicals and other chemicals and pharmaceuticals.
 They are also used as dispersants in synthetic and natural rubbers, in agricultural pesticides, in dyes, and in lead–acid battery plates.
-Naphthalenedisulfonic acids such as Armstrong's acid are used as precursors and to form pharmaceutical salts such as CFT.
+Naphthalenedisulfonic acids such as Armstrong acid are used as precursors and to form pharmaceutical salts such as CFT.

 The aminonaphthalenesulfonic acids are precursors for synthesis of many synthetic dyes.

 Alkyl naphthalene sulfonates (ANS) are used in many industrial applications as nondetergent surfactants (wetting agents) that effectively disperse colloidal systems in aqueous media.
 The major commercial applications are in the agricultural chemical industry, which uses ANS for wettable powder and wettable granular (dry-flowable) formulations, and in the textile and fabric industry, which uses the wetting and defoaming properties of ANS for bleaching and dyeing operations.

 Some naphthalenesulfonate polymers are superplasticizers used for the production of high strength concrete as well as water reducers in the production of gypsum wallboard.

 They are produced by treating naphthalenesulfonic acid with formaldehyde, followed by neutralization with sodium hydroxide or calcium hydroxide.